drawpile/listserver/README.md

  * `description` a short description of this server shown to the user
  * `remoteAddressHeader` since you will most likely be using nginx or apache in front of this server

+## Banning hosts

+Hosts can be banned from announcements by adding the hostname to the `hostbans` table.
+Optionally, an expiration time can be given.
+If NULL, the ban does not expire.
+The `notes` column can be used for freeform notes about the ban.

 ## Using with nginx

 In your nginx virtual host config, add a proxy pass location like this: